A) Memberships are on a first come, first served basis.

 L) Create a false identity for the purpose of misleading others.

-3. CANCELLATION: Monthly memberships will automatically be renewed until such time as the member gives written notification to the Community Manager of their intent to cancel by the 15th day of their final month.
+9. CANCELLATION: Monthly memberships will automatically be renewed until such time as the member gives written notification to the Community Manager of their intent to cancel by the 15th day of their final month.
 Weekly memberships will automatically be renewed until such time as the member gives written notification at least one week in advance of intended cancellation date.
 Enclosed plan memberships must give a 30-day cancellation notice to avoid being charged for the next month.
+Open Plan Seating 6-month membership requires two months payment at time of joining and may not be cancelled until the join date of the 6th month following signup.

 A) To use the co-working space to conduct only legal business activities.